• Skip to primary navigation

 Notes

-• Use very soft butter for a smooth texture.
+• Use very soft butter for a smooth, fluffy texture.

 • Sift the powdered sugar to avoid lumps.

-• Mix on low speed at the end to smooth out the buttercream.
+• Beat on low at the end to remove air bubbles.

 • Prep Time: 20 minutes